 The amount you make as a real estate agent in Arizona depends on how long you have been doing it.
 Starting level agents earn roughly $24,550 per year.
 They are still building a network and learning the ropes.
 In addition, many first-year salespersons have to split their commission with their broker — usually around 50%.
 That really eats into earnings.

 By the time they reach junior-level, the average climbs to $34,594 per year — but that is just the beginning.
 Mid-level real estate agents in Arizona earn $50,640 per year, while senior-level associates earn a mean of $74,129 every year.
 However, keep in mind that those who make higher incomes often work more.
 Real estate agents in Arizona who work 60 hours per week or more average an income of $87,000 per year and top sales agents can make over $200,000.

 Many real estate agents in Arizona enjoy benefits beyond their salaries.
 In addition to being able to work from home and enjoy a flexible schedule, they often enjoy other perks.
 Professional development assistance is a common benefit as well as health insurance, mileage reimbursement, and parental leave.
 Some brokers even give their real estate agents stock options.
 The exact package will vary by the brokerage.

 Do You Want to Become an Arizona Real Estate Agent?

 Arizona is an exciting place to start a career in real estate.
-To get started, you'll begin by taking the real estate pre-licensing course.
-It is a 90-hour class you can take online from an approved school like Aceable Rael Estate School.
+To get started, you'll begin by taking the Arizona real estate pre-licensing course.
+It is a 90-hour class you can take online from an approved school like Aceable Real Estate School.
 We offer on-demand classes for the Arizona license course so you can easily fit your education into your life.
 Start on the path to your career as a real estate agent in Arizona with Aceable!